jfrog/partner-integrations/cloud.md

 You should see the **JFrog Platform: Artifactory App for Jira**.
 Click on the icon and on the top-right, hit the **Get it now** button.

+This will install the JFrog app into your JIRA instance.
+Once installed, a pop-up should appear on the top-right of your screen.
+Click on **Get started**.

+You should see a screen asking for your **Artifactory Cloud URL** and **API Key**.

+At this point, you'll need to make sure you are logged into your Artifactory cloud instance.

+Copy the first part of the URL for your Artifactory cloud instance and paste it into the JIRA Initilization screen for **Artifactory Cloud URL**.

+Next, to find the API Key, you'll need to have Admin permissions.

+Assuming you are an Admin, click on the top right where your name is, and then **edit profile**, and there will be an API Key section.
+You may need to generate a new API Key if you have never generated one.

+At this point, copy the **API Key** into the JIRA Initilization screen and click the **Submit** button.
+Once you get the notification that the initializiation was successful, you can go back into your JIRA Cloud instance.